KibarovCmd/KIBAR_STM32_QMC5883L_MULTI_CHIP_DRIVER/README.md

 <strong>Question</strong>: <em>Why am I getting "kibar_ERROR" as the return value?</em>

 The probable cause of your issue is either incorrect connections or a synchronization problem between the master and slave devices.
 Check your connections.
-If you are sure the connections are correct, perform a power cycle on the devices, reset both devices (for QMC5883L drive, KIBAR_QMC5883L_SOFTWARE_RESET_), and toggle the SCL line nine times.
+If you are sure the connections are correct, perform a power cycle on the devices, reset both devices (for KIBAR QMC5883L multi-chip driver, KIBAR_QMC5883L_SOFTWARE_RESET_), and toggle the SCL line nine times.

 <strong>Question</strong>: <em>How should I2C be used?</em>